 Why you should identify and fix the issue

-We cannot emphasize enough that underfeeding and oversupplying your cannabis with nitrogen is harmful.
-By now, you know that too much nitrogen in the soil or medium you are growing your cannabis in is harmful.
+We cannot emphasize enough that underfeeding and oversupplying your cannabis plant is harmful.
+By now, you know that too much fertilizer in the soil or medium you are growing your cannabis plant in is harmful.

 Nonetheless, why should you be overly concerned about the level of nitrogen in your weed?
 Well, you should know that nitrogen toxicity is in itself a bad thing.
-Here are the main reasons you should identify and fix nitrogen toxicity as fast as you possibly can:
+Here are the main reasons you should identify and fix it as fast as you possibly can:

 - Oversupply of Nitrogen during the vegetative phase and in the flowering phase affects how your crops form branches, leaves, and flowers.
 In fact, the result is your plants producing extremely smaller buds.